-The school premises for term 1 was located at 77 Hastings River Drive Port Macquarie and moved to 5 Albert Circuit Port Macquarie for Term 2.
-Both properties are owned by Mid North Coast Community College Ltd. Fully fitted for educational services, the new facility comprises a two-storey building.
+The school premises moved to 5 Albert Circuit Port Macquarie in 2020 and is owned by Mid North Coast Community College Ltd. Fully fitted for educational services, the facility comprises a two-storey building.
 Students access the facility via public transport, private transport or the Nautilus School Bus.
 In addition to school activities, the building is also used for vocational and adult community education classes in evenings and on weekends.